Aql X-1 from dawn 'til dusk: the early rise, fast state transition and decay of its 2024 outburst: Data analysis

 \subsection{Spectral analysis}

-All the spectra used in this work were rebinned with \textsc{ftgrouppha} following the Kaastra \& Bleeker optimal binning algorithm \citep{Kaastra2016} in order to have at least 25 counts per bin.
-In all the spectral analyses performed here, we fixed the equivalent hydrogen column density $N_H$ to the value of 0.5$\times$10$^{22}$ cm$^{-2}$ \citep[see also][]{Putha2024}.
-This choice was motivated by the fact that $N_H$ was consistently found to be close to this value in the individual fits, and fixing it mitigated degeneracies with other spectral parameters.
-When fitting together data from multiple instruments, a multiplicative \textsc{constant} component was added to account for cross-calibration uncertainties, and we verified that differences in the constant values between instruments remained within 20\%.
-We kept data in the following energy ranges: for \nicer we only included data between 0.7 and 10 keV, as the background became dominant outside this range; for \nustar we considered the entire 3-79 keV range for ObsID 91001338002, while we ignored all data above 30 keV in the other \nustar observation, ObsID 91001345002, where the emission was significantly softer; for EP/FXT we ignored all data below 1 and above 9 keV and systematically ignored the 2-2.5 keV region due to known calibration issues for spectra taken in TM mode (EP Science Center, private communication).
-Because of those calibration issues, we also included a 1\% systematic error in the analysis of FXT data. \\ In order to maximise the statistics and improve the quality of our spectra, we have fitted together spectra which were taken close in time and had similar spectral shape and X-ray flux.
+In order to maximise the statistics and improve the quality of our spectra, we have fitted together spectra which were taken close in time and had similar spectral shape and X-ray flux.
 In the following, we will dub these groups of spectra ``Epochs''.
 Dates and corresponding spectra for each Epoch are presented in Table \ref{tab:spec-log}.
 In Fig. \ref{fig:lc-hid} we display the light curve and the HID produced with all the \nicer observations used in this work.
 In the light curve we marked down the dates of the observations with \nustar and EP/FXT.
 As evident from the HID, where selected points are labeled with their assigned Epoch, the outburst displayed the typical q-shaped track with a clear diagonal hard-to-soft transition from Epoch 6 on.

+Our strategy in performing the spectral analysis was to start from the two Epochs with coverage from \nustar and \nicer, Epochs 3 and 28, where the broadband spectral coverage provides reliable physical modelling.